-We strongly urge Congress to increase CBP FY 2018 funding and staffing resources directed to maritime activities.
+We strongly urge Congress to increase CBP FY 2019 funding and staffing resources directed to maritime activities.

-Thank you for your consideration of these vital issues as you consider a FY 2018 appropriations bill for the Department of Homeland Security.
-As partners with DHS on securing international borders at seaports from acts of terrorism, AAPA and its members urge you to continue to fund and support a federally controlled Port Security Grant Program, and encourage more open discussion and consistency in the scanning equipment programs at DHS.
+Thank you for your consideration of these vital issues as you consider a FY 2019 appropriations bill for the Department of Homeland Security.
+As partners with DHS on securing international borders at seaports from acts of terrorism, AAPA and its members urge you to continue to fund and support a federally controlled Port Security Grant Program, and encourage more open discussion and consistency in the scanning equipment programs at DHS and increased maritime CBP staffing.